sikfeng/aider-agent/README.md

 ## Directory Structure

 - `aider_agent/`: Main directory containing the core functionalities.
+  - `__init__.py`: Initializes the `aider_agent` package and configures the `litellm` library.
+  - `agent_manager.py`: Manages the overall process and agents.
+  - `connection_manager.py`: Manages WebSocket connections and message buffering.
-  - `external_repo_agent_handler.py`: Manages external repository agents.
+  - `external_repo_agent_handler.py`: Manages interactions with ExternalRepoAgent.
-  - `launch.py`: Launches the AgentManager with a WebSocket endpoint.
+  - `launch.py`: Launches the ConnectionManager with a WebSocket endpoint.
   - `logger.py`: Configures logging for the application.
-  - `agent_manager.py`: Manages the overall process and agents.
-  - `connection_manager.py`: Manages WebSocket connections.
+  - `parse.py`: Provides functionality to parse source code files and extract class, method, and function definitions using the tree-sitter library.
-  - `planner_agent.py`: Manages the Planner agent.
+  - `planner_agent.py`: Manages the planning process for a given objective.
+  - `prompts.py`: Contains prompt templates used by the agents for various tasks.
-  - `repo_agent.py`: Manages the Main and External Repo agents.
+  - `repo_agent.py`: Manages MainRepoAgent and ExternalRepoAgent.
-  - `test_stream.py`: Contains test functions for API endpoints.
   - `utils.py`: Utility functions for various tasks.

 ## Installation